 (i) the faculty member shall inform the student of the alleged misconduct and, after discussing it with him or her, determine whether or not the student is responsible for a violation of the Honor Code;

 (ii) the faculty member shall inform the student of the sanctions for a determination of responsibility, which may be as severe as a failing grade in the course;

-(iii) the faculty member shall determine whether to notify the Dean of Student Life of the action taken using the form designated for this purpose and available from the Honor Council.
+(iii) the faculty member shall determine whether to notify the Director of Student Conduct & Community Standards of the action taken using the form designated for this purpose and available from the Honor Council.
 Faculty members should use this reporting mechanism, as it serves two purposes: first, it enables the University to track the number and severity of honor code violations; second, it preserves a record of a particular student’s violation of the Honor Code in the event the student is charged with other alleged violations in the future.